 For me, nothing stirs childhood nostalgia more than memories of chilled flavorful Sharbat on a hot summer day in Tehran!
 Sharbat is a Farsi word that describes a style of chilled beverage with a pretty spectacular range of flavors, colors, and ingredients.
 Arriving guests are often greeted with a decorative glass of chilled Sharbat.
 Various…

-Tokhm-e Sharbatie – Sweetened basil seed, rose water, and lime Sharbat
+Tokhm-e Sharbatie – Basil seed, rose water, and lime Sharbat

 Before there was sugary and processed soda (can you even remember that time?!) there was sharbat in Iran.
 Sharbat is a homemade beverage that has 3 main components: acid, sweetener, and flavor.
-For the acid, citrus juice or vinegar is used to bring forward the tartness element; typically honey, sugar, or grape molasses is used…
+This is Tokhm-e Sharbatie, a delightful and refreshing sharbat.
+For the acid, citrus juice or vinegar is used to bring forward the tartness…